 Projects can be amended to the Statewide Transportation Improvement Program and to a metropolitan area transportation improvement plan.
 The public involvement process for Statewide Transportation Improvement Program amendments will occur prior to incorporating the project in the program.
-Public involvement on projects inside a metropolitan planning organization area will be done by the metropolitan planning organization area transportation improvement plan amendment process.
+Public involvement on projects inside a metropolitan planning organization area will be done by the metropolitan planning organization according to its approved transportation improvement plan amendment process.